santa112358/hashtagable/README.md

 ## Tips

+- [DetectableTextField](https://pub.dev/packages/detectable_text_field) is published as a refinement of this package. hashtagale forces you to use hashtag, but this one allows you to detect anything you want.

 - If you also want to decorate At sign, you can do that by adding the argument `decorateAtSign: true`.
 ```dart
     HashTagText(